wordswords/dotfiles/README.md

 # Additional Notes

+# Tmux

+Tmux is installed by the environment.

+1. Config file is at `~/.tmux.conf`
+2. For quick help, `cht tmux`

 ## Git stuff I keep forgetting

 1. `git status` - will tell you what branch you're on and what files have